todocono/bot5/ESP/WinterRobot/lib/BleComm/README.md

 #### Command 3 - Get Pulse Width of Servo

-Request response packet with the pulse width of the servo.
+Request response packet containing the pulse width of the servo.

 #### From Robot
 -------------------------------------------------------------------------------